 With Welsh-language music enjoying a surge in popularity and a wave of genre-diverse acts emerging, it’s an exciting time to be part of the Welsh music scene.

-Let us introduce you to the Welsh bands and artists you should have on your radar in 2022 – all of which have been supported by the PPL Momentum Music Fund.
+Let us introduce you to the Welsh bands and artists you should have on your radar – all of which have been supported by the PPL Momentum Music Fund.

 Magugu’s commanding vocal tones and versatile, experimental music are what sets him apart in the music industry.
 The Cardiff-based Nigerian rapper stormed onto the underground music scene with his avant-garde pidgin rap style – a local Nigerian dialect made up of English and local slangs.
 Now he’s taking his unique sound to the world with plays on BBC 1Xtra, 6Music, BT Sport and ESPN.